weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 * Each client’s action is dispatched to the Store via saga.
 The renderToReducer function in the sagas sends a promise to the sever, fetch the returned data from the server and moved it back the to the store.

 * Core Features:
-	- Register : required a unique user name, a location and a profile picture.
+	- **Register** : required a unique user name, a location and a profile picture.
-	- View profile: of other users’ information and reviews.
+	- **View profile**: of other users’ information and reviews.
-	- Edit profile: change user name(for a not-already taken one), location and profile picture.
+	- **Edit profile**: change user name(for a not-already taken one), location and profile picture.
-	- user reviews: view own review, ability to delete\edit them.
+	- **user reviews**: view own review, ability to delete\edit them.
-	- Write a restaurant review: include optional picture.
+	- **Write a restaurant review**: include optional picture.
-	- View restaurant: include sort and filter the restaurants’ reviews.
+	- **View restaurant**: include sort and filter the restaurants’ reviews.
 Already logged in user that  have a review in a specific restaurant can edit/delete his own review.
-	- Search restaurant: empty search will provide all the restaurants in our database as a result.
+	- **Search restaurant**: empty search will provide all the restaurants in our database as a result.
 Search options: name, location, name and location.
 Each option may include filter (of average restaurant reviews rank).
 Another search option is the closer/better restaurant search: closer – smaller search radius, better- larger search radius (more high ranked restaurants), the results are sorter by score.
-	- search user: by user name, the result is same as ‘View profile’.
+	- **search user**: by user name, the result is same as ‘View profile’.
-	- Login/Logout: by username.
+	- **Login/Logout**: by username.

 ## FLOW EXAMPLE: